 Sperone Westwater is pleased to announce an exhibition of new work by Richard Long, MUDDY HEAVEN, his sixteenth solo show with the gallery since his first in 1976.
 Richard Long’s art is grounded in his direct engagement with the landscape, extending the possibilities of sculpture beyond traditional materials and methods by using the earth as both subject and medium.
 This presentation will span four floors of the gallery featuring a large, site-specific mud work, text works and flint sculpture.

 The show takes its title, MUDDY HEAVEN, from the large work in the main gallery that scales the 29-foot high wall from the ground floor to mezzanine level.
-Applying mud directly by hand, Long will paint six large, parallel bands stacked atop one another, forming the I Ching hexagram for heaven.
-While the ascending bands of River Avon mud draw the eye upward toward heaven, the watery drips and splashes caused by gravity pull the eye back down to Earth, resulting in a dichotomy that highlights what Long describes as, “the complementary mental and physical aspects of my art – the intellect but also instinctive spontaneous primitive mark making.”
+Applying mud directly by hand, Long will make six large, parallel bands stacked atop one another, forming the Chinese I Ching hexagram for heaven, a powerful symbol.
+While the ascending bands of River Avon mud draw the eye upward, the watery drips and splashes caused by gravity pull the eye back down to Earth.
+Long describes his work “as a complementary balance between strong ideas and images and also spontaneous primitive mark making.”

-On the third floor, Long will create a sculpture of flint sourced from Norfolk, England, installed in a geometric arrangement.
-Highlighting the relationship between nature and man, Long uses both pure and knapped stone to reveal irregular black and white patterns.
-Long explains, “you could say that my work is [...] a balance between the patterns of nature and formalism of human, abstract ideas of lines and circles.
+On the third floor, Long will make a sculpture of flint sourced from Norfolk, England, installed in a river-like line.
+Highlighting the relationship between nature and man, Long uses knapped stone to reveal the irregular black and white patterns hidden beneath the raw flint’s pure white surface.
+Long has said, “you could say that my work is [...] a balance between the patterns of nature and the formalism of human, abstract ideas like lines and circles.
 It is where my human characteristics meet the natural forces and patterns of the world, and that is really the kind of subject of my work.”

 Richard Long was born in 1945 in Bristol, England, where he currently lives and works.
 He studied at the West of England College of Art and St. Martin’s School of Art, London.
 Since his first solo exhibition in 1968, he has had retrospectives at The Guggenheim, New York (1986); Hayward Gallery, London (1991); Scottish National Gallery of Modern Art, Edinburgh (2007); and Tate Britain, London (2009).
 Solo museum shows include Musée d’art moderne de la ville de Paris (1993), Setagaya Art Museum, Tokyo (1996); Museu Serralves, Portugal (2001); Tate St. Ives, Cornwall (2002); San Francisco Museum of Modern Art (2006); Musée d’art moderne et d’art contemporain de Nice (2008); “ARTIST ROOMS” organized by the National Galleries of Scotland and Tate, which traveled to The Hepworth Wakefield, England, among other venues (2012-20); and Arnolfini, Bristol (2015).
 Long was awarded the Turner Prize in 1989, the Praemium Imperiale Art Award from Japan in 2009 and the Whitechapel Art Icon Award in 2015.
 The artist had his first solo show at Sperone Westwater in 1976, where he exhibits regularly (1978, 1980, 1981, 1982, 1984, 1986, 1989, 1991, 1994, 1997, 2000, 2004, 2011, and 2015).